mkazuyuki/hauc/README.md

 		nmcli c m ens160 ipv4.method manual ipv4.addresses 172.31.255.7/24 connection.autoconnect yes

-- Configure VMs
+### Setting up iSCSI Cluster

-  Run *cf-vma-phase2.pl* in the subfolder *cf*.
+Run *cf-iscsi-phase2.pl* in the subfolder *cf*.
+This configures iSCSI VMs to fill prerequisite condition for creating iSCSI Cluster.

 When you get questioned like below, push "y" then enter key.

 		2019/09/02 09:26:44 [D] | WARNING - POTENTIAL SECURITY BREACH!
 		2019/09/02 09:26:44 [D] | The server's host key does not match the one PuTTY has